andrewbrg/rulepilot/README.md

 ### Debugging Mutations

-Mutations can be debugged by setting an environment variable `DEBUG` to `true` when running `RulePilot`.
+Mutations can be debugged by setting an environment variable `DEBUG="true"` when running `RulePilot`.
 This will cause mutations to log debug information to the console.

 ## Fluent Rule Builder